Ana Paula Saenz Teases Cleavage In Skimpy Crop Top

 Ana Paula Saenz took to Instagram to show off her incredible figure in a yet another post that saw her flashing plenty of skin on Saturday.
 The beauty wore a cleavage-baring crop top that left most of her chest exposed.

-Ana’s top was a bright red color and featured off-the shoulder long sleeves.
+Ana’s top was a bright red color and featured off-the-shoulder long sleeves.
 It also had a low-cut neckline that gave her fans a nice look at her voluptuous chest.
 The top also tied in the middle just below her breasts, calling even more attention to her bosom.
 She paired the top with mid-rise, tight-fitting jeans that accentuated her curvy booty.
 She accessorized her sexy outfit with a gold pendant necklace.

 The model’s post consisted of two pictures that saw her standing inside near a wall in front of a handrail.
-She did not indicate where she was for the photoshoot.
+She did not indicate where she was for the photo shoot.

 In the first snapshot, Ana faced the camera as she held the rail with both hands.
 She gave the camera a sultry look as she leaned forward just a bit, flaunting her chest and thin waist.